Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

-The inhomogeneous Faddeev equation is diagrammatically demonstrated in Fig.~\ref{fig:FeyDagm_fdvNoNdState}.
-We will use the chiral potentials in our study, and the $3N$ forces do not enter up to NLO, the order we stop at in this paper.
+The inhomogeneous Faddeev equation is diagrammatically illustrated in Fig.~\ref{fig:FeyDagm_fdvNoNdState}.
+We use chiral potentials in this study, and the $3N$ forces do not contribute up to NLO for renormalization purposes, as shown in Ref.~\cite{Song:2016ale} and verified in this work.
 Therefore, only two-body potentials are considered here.
-The yellow blob is the breakup amplitude that starts with an $Nd$ initial state $\phi$ and ends with three free nucleons in the final state.
-The solid circle represents the full off-shell, two-body $T$-matrix, which satisfies the Lippmann-Schwinger equation (LSE)
+The yellow blob denotes the breakup amplitude $T$, which starts from an $Nd$ initial state $\phi$ and ends with three free nucleons in the final state.
+The solid circle represents the full off-shell two-body $t$-matrix, which satisfies the Lippmann-Schwinger equation (LSE)

-where $V_2$ is the two-body potential and $G_0$ the free propagator.
-Denoted by $T\ket{\phi}$, the propagation of the breakup process is given symbolically by the following equation ~\cite{Glockle-Fewbody83, Glockle:1996jg}:
+where $V_2$ is the two-body potential and $G_0$ is the free propagator.
+The propagation of the breakup process, denoted by $T\ket{\phi}$, is given symbolically by the following equation~\cite{Glockle-Fewbody83, Glockle:1996jg}:

-The total energy of the $3N$ system $E_3$ is related to the center-of-mass momentum $q_0$ of the incoming nucleon by
+The total energy of the $3N$ system, $E_3$, is related to the center-of-mass momentum $q_0$ of the incoming nucleon by: